firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Debugging-Hardware-Using-ILA.rst

 Using the ILA at Runtime
 ------------------------

-Prerequisite: Make sure that ports 8443, 3121 and 10201 are enabled in the FireSim AWS security group.
+Prerequisite: Make sure that ports 8443, 3121 and 10201 are enabled in the "firesim" AWS security group.

 In order to use the ILA, we must enable the GUI interface on our manager instance.
 In the past, AWS had a custom ``setup_gui.sh`` script.
 However, this was recently deprecated due to compatibility